Ethanwhh/Ethanwhh/README.md

 ## Hi there 👋  ɪ'ᴍ Ethanwhh

 My name is Wang Haihong.🥰I am an undergraduate student at Harbin Institute of Technology.
 I am interested in various fields including Agent and LLM.
-Currently I'm focusing on **GUI agent**.
+Currently I'm focusing on **GUI agent** and **Embodied AI**.
 And I am a member of [Datawhale](https://github.com/datawhalechina), welcome to play and contribute to community development together.

 If you are interested in me, your contact is highly anticipated!